cosywasswa/decode-morse/README.md

 # 📖 DECODE MORSE <a name="about-project"></a>

-**Decode-Morse** is a problem which solve a morse coded into a simple texts.
+**Decode-Morse** Is a Ruby program which solves a morse code into simple text massage.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>